 Most crumble pastry recipes are flavorless.
 They need a major flavor boost by using real butter (not shortening), richness from egg yolks, a touch of pure extracts, the perfect amount of sugar and adequate salt.
 Just ask your taste buds.
-They won’t lie to you.
+They simply will not lie to you.
 Ever.
-And, because this pastry was designed for my favorite crumble bar filling ever (ever, peeps!), Homemade Tart Cherry Pie Filling, a little splash of pure almond extract was in order.
-Why?
-Because cherries without almond extract is like a beautiful lady dressed to the nines in a drop dead gorgeous red dress without a subtle alluring perfume.
-The result?
-Sheer bliss, people!
-I had to stop myself from eating the whole pan.
-Don’t worry…I saved you a bite.

 Today’s featured recipe is one that I have made countless times.
-Countless.
-Quite often, I make traditional Blueberry Crumb Bars as summer blueberry treats are The Big Lug’s favorites.
+Quite often, I make traditional Blueberry Crumb Bars as summer blueberry treats are a family favorite.
 After making them the first time well over 10 years ago now with the recipe found at AllRecipes.com, I have since made fillings made with raspberries, mixed berries and apple.
 In a pinch, I have made it with quality strawberry preserves and some frozen whole raspberries.
 I’ve even made these bars with a ribbon of cheesecake for an extra indulgent crumble bar.
-I almost made those, but decided to save doing a cream cheese dessert for an upcoming post.
-Something to look forward to!

 What dessert would you bring to a picnic to serve a crowd?